 View our stunning campus and facilities in 3D and find out out why Stirling is a great place to study, live, work and play.

-SQA Higher: ABBB - one sitting.
-AABB - two sittings.
+SQA Higher: AABB - one sitting.
+AAAB - two sittings.
 GCE A-level: BBB IB Diploma: 32 points.

 SQA Adv.
 Higher: ABB GCE A-level: ABB IB Diploma: 35 points.